- Sinusitis often starts as a cold that lasts longer than 10 days.

 - Flushing the nasal passages with a saline liquid

 Often (bacterial) sinusitis will get better with comfort measures alone.
-If symptoms do not improve within a few weeks, your HCP may decide to treat your sinus infection with an antibiotic.
+If symptoms do not improve within a few weeks or if they get worse, your health care provider may decide to treat your sinus infection with an antibiotic.

 Is there anything else I can do to feel better?

-If you have sinusitis, make sure to follow your HCP’s advice.
+If you have sinusitis, make sure to follow your health care provider’s advice.
 If your HCP has prescribed medicine, make sure to finish all of it, even if you start to feel better.